pairwise-tech/pairwise/README.md

 # Run the full build and test suite locally using Docker
 $ yarn e2e

+# Run the Cypress end to end test suite using Docker
+$ yarn cypress
 ```

 ## To Rebuild The Database